Roofing dumpster rental in Carrollton

 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt; these materials punish a container that was not built for the load.
-For these heavy tear-offs, we route in a reinforced 30-yard low-wall bin with a heavier floor plate: we cap the fill volume well below the visual rim to ensure axle weight stays legal.
-We haul these using a lowboy to keep the site clear; otherwise, general construction debris service is available for mixed loads.
+Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt; these materials punish a standard container that lacks structural integrity.
+For such jobs, we route in a reinforced 30-yard bin with a heavier floor plate and ribbed steel sides; we also cap the fill volume well below the visual rim to ensure legal axle weight.
+We use a lowboy for transport: this keeps your job site compliant, unlike our general construction debris service for lighter, mixed loads.

 Same-day Pickup for Fast Roof Project Turnover